Cerebellum-Network/cere-ddc-sdk-js/packages/unified/README.md

 ## Overview

 The Unified SDK provides a simplified, high-level interface for ingesting data into the Cere ecosystem.
-It automatically routes data to appropriate backend systems (Data Cloud, Activity SDK) based on configurable metadata, hiding the complexity of managing multiple SDKs and their interactions.
+It automatically routes data to appropriate backend systems (Data Cloud, Activity SDK, HTTP API) based on configurable metadata, hiding the complexity of managing multiple SDKs and their interactions.

 ## Key Features